alessandro2serra/homepage/algorithms2/README.md

 ---

-Take a piece of a folded paper and the scissors.
-Now, your task is to create a 5 step algorithm using the tools that you were provided with.
+### Now as you have the information, you will become an Algorist.

+-

+1. Take the folded paper and the scissors
+2. Using the tools that you were provided with, create a 5 step algorithm
+3. Enumerate the steps
+4. **Have fun (:**

 ---